kursatkara/KARA-Lab-at-OSU/content/authors/admin/_index.md

 ---
 title: Kursat Kara
 role: Assistant Professor of Aerospace Engineering
-user_groups: ["Principal Investigator"]
 avatar_filename: avatar.jpg
-bio: Dr. Kara is the principal investigator of the Kara Aerodynamics ReseArch Laboratory at Oklahoma State University.
+bio: Dr. Kara is the principal investigator of the Kara Aerodynamics Research Laboratory at Oklahoma State University.
 He teaches Fundamentals of Aerodynamics, Unsteady Aerodynamics, Computational Fluid Dynamics, and Quantum Computing.
 Previously, he was an assistant professor at Khalifa University,